gradio-app/gradio/guides/01_getting_started/02_key_features.md

 ## Progress Bars

-Ypu can explicitly update the progress of a function by adding an argument to your method that has a default value of `gradio.Progress()`.
-Then you can update the progress levels by calling this argument directly, or using the `track()` method of `Progress` to track progress over an iterable.
-Currently, queueing must be enabled for progress updates.
+Gradio supports the ability to create a custom Progress Bars so that you have customizability and control over the progress update that you show to the user.
+In order to enable this, simply add an argument to your method that has a default value of a `gradio.Progress` instance.
+Then you can update the progress levels by calling this instance directly with a float between 0 and 1, or using the `tqdm()` method of the `Progress` instance to track progress over an iterable, as shown below.
+Queueing must be enabled for progress updates.

 $code_progress_simple
 $demo_progress_simple